Moduli of lattice polarized K3 surfaces via relative canonical resolutions: A birational description of

 The dimension of $\cP^{\hh'}_3$ is

 and both spaces are irreducible.
 Thus, by upper-semicontinuity on the fiber dimension the map $\phi'$ is generically finite and dominant.
 It remains to show the generic injectivity.

 In the example of Proposition \ref{existenceExample2} the fiber of $\widetilde{\phi}$ is a rational plane cubic, and hence, has a unique singular point.
 In the last part of our \emph{Macaulay2}-file \cite{BH3} we verify that this is the generic behaviour: A general pair $(C,\omega_C\otimes L^{-1})$ in the image of $\widetilde{\phi}$ gives rise to an unbalanced relative canonical resolution as in Proposition \ref{existenceExample}.
 The rational curve of $K3$ surfaces given as the fiber of $\widetilde{\phi}$ corresponds to a one-dimensional family of generic syzygy schemes cut out by the maximal Pfaffians of $5\times 5$ skew-symmetric matrices.
-We show that the one-dimensional family of such matrices with indeterminant coefficients always induces a rational cubic.
+We show that the generic one-dimensional family of such matrices always induces a rational cubic (see also the explanation in \cite[Part 6]{BH3}).
 We conclude that the dominant morphism $\phi': \cP^{\hh'}_3\to \cW^3_{9,10}$ is generically injective and therefore defines a birational equivalence. \end{proof}